OpenNebula/docs/source/vmware_cluster_deployment/vmware_networking_setup/vcenter_networking.rst

 Distributed port groups created by OpenNebula have the following settings:

 - Number of ports is set to Elastic.
-According to VMWare's documentation, the Elastic mode is used to ensure efficient use of resources on ESXi hosts where the ports of virtual switches are dynamically scaled up and down.
+According to VMware's documentation, the Elastic mode is used to ensure efficient use of resources on ESXi hosts where the ports of virtual switches are dynamically scaled up and down.
 The default port number for distributed switches is 8.
 - Static binding.
 When you connect a virtual machine to a distributed port group, a port is immediately assigned and reserved for it, guaranteeing connectivity at all times.
 The port is disconnected only when the virtual machine is removed from the port group.
 - Auto expand is enabled.
 When the port group is about to run out of ports, the port group is expanded automatically by a small predefined margin.
 - Early Bindind is enabled.
 A free DistributedVirtualPort will be selected to assign to a Virtual Machine when the Virtual Machine is reconfigured to connect to the port group.